alphacep/vosk-space/models.md

 ## Training your own model

 You can train your model with Kaldi toolkit.
-The training is pretty standard - you need tdnn nnet3 model with ivectors.
+The training is pretty standard - you need tdnn nnet3 model with i-vectors.
 You can check mini_librispeech recipe for details.
 Some notes on training:

   * For smaller mobile models watch number of parameters
   * Train the model without pitch.
 It might be helpful for small amount of data, but for large database it doesn't give the advantage